timegridio/timegrid/readme.md

 Want action?
 Try the *beta* [live demo](http://demo.timegrid.io/)

+> **Hint:** To know which commit is installed in *demo* you can hover the cursor on the leftmost *timegrid.io* label in the footer of the app.

-> Hold on tight!
+> Now...
+Hold on tight!
 It's a bumpy ride for all of us!

 ## Features